ergl/crdt-ml/README.md

 make test
 ```

 The tests depend on [iTeML](https://github.com/vincent-hugot/iTeML).
-If you use [`opam`](https://opam.ocaml.org), you can install it with `opam install qtest`.
+You can install it with `opam install qtest`.

-You can also choose to use a certain part of the library.
-Just link or load the
+You can also choose to use just a certain part of the library.
+To do so, link or load the
 submodule you want:

 - `crdt_mutable` - Mutable implementations.